IanEdington/learn/data-and-algorithms/coursework.md

 All the following files must be included:
 - The commented source code and the executable file.
-- Experimental report.
-Submit a PDF or Microsoft Word.
+- Experimental report as PDF.

 The report should include the following:
 1. A description of your software and hardware environment for developing the project.